Dental Care for Dogs and Cats - Natural, Herbal DIY Remedies, Treatments

 6.2 Goldenseal

-- In a glass, mix 1/2 tsp.
-Goldenseal root powder with 1 cup of water in a microwavable glass bowl or cup.
+- In a glass, mix 1/2 tsp goldenseal root powder with 1 cup of boiled water.

-- Allow the liquid to sit and cool for an hour.
+- Allow the liquid to steep and cool for an hour.

 - After an hour, strain the liquid.